If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 BEST PROJECTOR FOR KIDS

-While this the Anker Nebula Astro won’t blow the doors off the competition in terms of specs, this Grapefruit-sized projector comes in at an affordable price and packed with a couple of features that make it a great distraction for your kids when they start to grow restless.
-First it has an eye-guard sensor that kills the projector bulb if your kids decide they want to try and look this thing directly in the eye.
-Secondly, it comes with content controls which ensure that you don’t walk in the room and find your grade-schooler captivated by an episode of Euphoria.
-But this projector can also be a great options for adults looking for a value option that strikes a nice balance between affordability and quality.
+While the Anker Nebula Astro won’t blow the doors off the competition in terms of specs, this Grapefruit-sized projector comes in at an affordable price and is packed with a couple of features that make it a great distraction for your kids when they start to grow restless.
+First, it has an eye-guard sensor that kills the projector bulb if your kids decide they want to try and look this thing directly in the eye.
+Secondly, it comes with content controls that ensure that you don’t walk in the room and find your grade-schooler captivated by an episode of Euphoria.
+But this projector can also be a great option for adults looking for a value option that strikes a nice balance between affordability and quality.

-With portability in mind, and low brightness, this portable projector is best suited in an office setting compared to your main movie projector.
-The low brightness doesn’t make for optimal movie night quality (although you can stream Netflix), but tossing up a presentation on the wall really quick to impress your boss and colleagues — it can do that just fine.
-And the projector can literally fit in your back pocket, making it ultra-portable, especially when you consider the battery packs enough juice to let you project a couple of hours worth of YouTube vids whenever and wherever the desire may strike.
+With portability and low brightness in mind, this portable projector is best suited in an office setting compared to your main movie projector.
+The low brightness doesn’t make for optimal movie night quality (although you can stream Netflix), but it can easily handle a work presentation.
+And the projector can literally fit in your back pocket, making it ultra-portable, especially when you consider the battery packs enough juice to let you project a couple of hours’ worth of YouTube vids whenever and wherever the desire may strike.

 BEST BUDGET OPTION

-Don’t be fooled over how tiny this projector is.
-This baby is native 1280x720P, 7000L, 3500:1 high contrast and with a 16:9/4:3 aspect ratio, making it 60% brighter and clearer than a majority of competing projectors.
-With this one, you don’t even need Wi-Fi to mirror your phone cable-free, making it super reliable for situations where you aren’t 100% sure how you’ll get your content running.
+Don’t be fooled by the size of this portable projector.
+This baby is native 1280 x 720P, 7000L, 3500:1 high contrast and with a 16:9/4:3 aspect ratio, making it 60% brighter and clearer than a majority of competing projectors.
+With this one, you don’t even need WiFi to mirror your phone cable-free, making it super reliable for situations where you aren’t 100% sure how you’ll get your content running.
 It is able to project in a range of 40”-200” and even has zoom features that won’t ditch out on quality.
 It’s complete with a carrying case for easy lugging when it’s time to take it on the go.